I Want To...

 Languages: English, Spanish

-Research Interests: vision impairments/disability; visual function in retinal dystrophy; bioptic driving
+Research Interests: visual function in retinal dystrophy; clinical application of latent variable theory

 Dr. Chun received his undergraduate degree in engineering and mathematics from Vanderbilt University.
 He received his doctor of optometry from the Illinois College of Optometry.
 He completed his residency training in low vision rehabilitation at the Illinois College of Optometry, the Chicago Lighthouse, and the Spectrios Institute for Low Vision.
 Thereafter, he completed a research fellowship at the Pangere Center for Inherited Retinal Diseases.

-In his spare time, he travels internationally to classify visually impaired athletes for the International Paralympic Committee and the International Blind Sports Federation.
+He travels internationally to serve as a classifier of visually impaired athletes for the International Paralympic Committee and the International Blind Sports Federation.

 - Assistant Professor of Ophthalmology